Reading Time: 7 min 18 sec

 Stop heating the water before it begins to boil, and let the tea cool down before you drink it.

 Evidence suggests that cannabis-infused drinks might hit you faster than edibles due to their sublingual onset, so be ready for quick relaxation once you start sipping.
 The best part about making homemade drinks is that pretty much every syrup flavor is worth experimenting with!
-Check out our mixology booklet here for tons more great drink recipes.
+Check out our Recipe Pages here for tons more great drink recipes.